-Numerous hierarchical design sequences signify an innate proclivity to produce static, structured layouts, even though private, residential gardens derive their most reassuring, comforting aspects from fluid, lush landscapes.
-The evergreen structures of subtropical and large-leaved tropical floras, intrinsically amplified by diverse genera and reflecting foliage, not only generate invigorating settings, but are also highly conducive to immersive outdoor lighting.
+Numerous hierarchical design sequences signify an innate proclivity to produce static, structured layouts, even though residential gardens derive their most reassuring aspects from fluid lush landscapes.
+The evergreen structures of subtropical and large-leaved tropical floras, intrinsically amplified by heterogeneous genera and beneficially high foliar reflectance, not only generate invigorating settings, but are also highly conducive to immersive outdoor lighting.
 With an increasing, unrelenting skyglow engulfing our night sky, tropical canopies contain terrestrial garden lighting effectively, and transform familiar daytime surroundings into dynamic, and memorable, silhouetted sceneries.

 South of the equator, plant life's biological synthesis produces the most diverse foliage anatomies, and while some of its species are yet to be discovered, with countless organisms systematically annihilated by humans' profitable absurdity, the charismatic floras which sustain its lifeblood continue to nurture dynamic principles in our modern garden ethos.
 Since tropical foliage cultivation eludes UK's outdoors, we routinely embrace exotic-looking, winter-hardy greeneries which closely resemble Southern Hemisphere's endemic vegetation, while vitally preserving regional garden design authenticity.